Rebhan

 c) Exceptions

-The right to deletion does not exist if processing is necessary
+The right to erasure does not exist if the processing is necessary

-3. for reasons of public interest in the area of public health in accordance with Art.
-9 Para.
-2 lit. h and i as well as Art.
-9 Para.
-3 GDPR;
+3. for reasons of public interest in the area of public health pursuant to Art.
+9 (2) (h) and (i) and Art.
+9 (3) GDPR

-4. for archiving purposes in the public interest, scientific or historical research purposes or for statistical purposes in accordance with Art.
-89 Para.
-1 GDPR, insofar as the right mentioned under section a) is likely to make the realization of the objectives of this processing impossible or seriously impair it, or
+4. for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes in accordance with Art.
+89 para.
+1 GDPR, insofar as the right referred to in section a) is likely to render impossible or seriously impair the achievement of the objectives of that processing, or

-If you have asserted the right to the correction, deletion or restriction of processing against the person responsible, the person responsible is obliged to notify all recipients to whom your personal information has been disclosed of this correction or deletion of the data or restriction of processing, unless this turns out to be impossible or involves a disproportionate amount of effort.
+If you have asserted the right to rectification, erasure or restriction of processing against the controller, the controller is obliged to notify all recipients to whom the personal data concerning you have been disclosed of this rectification or erasure of the data or restriction of processing, unless this proves impossible or involves a disproportionate effort.

-You have the right vis-à-vis the person responsible to be informed about these recipients.
+You have the right vis-à-vis the controller to be informed about these recipients.

-You have the right to receive your personal information which you have provided to the person responsible in a structured, common and machine-readable format.
-You also have the right to transfer this data to another person responsible without hindrance from the person responsible to whom the personal information was provided, provided that
+You have the right to receive the personal data concerning you, which you have provided to the controller, in a structured, commonly used and machine-readable format.
+You also have the right to transmit this data to another controller without hindrance from the controller to which the personal data has been provided, where

-1. the processing is based on consent in accordance with Article 6 Para.
-1 lit. a GDPR or Article 9 Para.
-2 lit. a GDPR or on a contract in accordance with Article 6 Para.
+1. the processing is based on consent pursuant to Art.
+6 para.
+1 lit. a GDPR or Art.
+9 para.
+2 lit. a GDPR or on a contract pursuant to Art.
+6 para.
 1 lit. b GDPR and

-In exercising this right, you also have the right to have the personal information relating to you transmitted directly from one person in charge to another person in charge, provided that this is technically feasible.
-This must not have a negative impact on the freedoms and rights of other people.
+In exercising this right, you also have the right to obtain that the personal data concerning you be transferred directly from one controller to another controller, insofar as this is technically feasible.
+The freedoms and rights of other persons must not be affected by this.

 7. Right to object

-The person responsible will no longer process your personal information unless he can prove compelling legitimate reasons for the processing that outweigh your interests, rights and freedoms, or the processing serves to assert, exercise or defend legal claims.
+The controller will no longer process the personal data concerning you unless the controller demonstrates compelling legitimate grounds for the processing which override your interests, rights and freedoms or for the establishment, exercise or defense of legal claims.

-If your personal information is processed in order to carry out direct mailing, you have the right to object at any time to the processing of your personal information for the purpose of such advertising; this also applies to profiling insofar as it is associated with such direct mail.
+If the personal data concerning you are processed for direct marketing purposes, you have the right to object at any time to the processing of personal data concerning you for the purpose of such advertising; this also applies to profiling insofar as it is associated with such direct marketing.

-If you object to processing for direct marketing purposes, your personal information will no longer be processed for these purposes.
+If you object to processing for direct marketing purposes, the personal data concerning you will no longer be processed for these purposes.

-For reasons that arise from your particular situation, you also have the right to object to the processing of your personal information for scientific or historical research purposes or for statistical purposes in accordance with Art.
-89 Para.
-1 GDPR.
+You also have the right to object, on grounds relating to your particular situation, to processing of personal data concerning you which is carried out for scientific or historical research purposes or statistical purposes pursuant to Art.
+89 (1) GDPR.

-Your right to object can be limited to the extent that it is likely to make the realization of the research or statistical purposes impossible or seriously impaired and the restriction is necessary for the fulfilment of the research or statistical purposes.
+Your right to object may be restricted to the extent that it is likely to render impossible or seriously impair the achievement of the research or statistical purposes and the restriction is necessary for the fulfillment of the research or statistical purposes.

 8. Right to revoke the declaration of consent under data protection law

-You have the right to revoke your declaration of consent under data protection law at any time.
-Withdrawal of consent does not affect the lawfulness of consent-based processing that is carried out up to the point of withdrawal.
+You have the right to withdraw your declaration of consent under data protection law at any time.
+The withdrawal of consent shall not affect the lawfulness of processing based on consent before its withdrawal.

-You have the right not to be subject to a decision that was based exclusively on automated processing – including profiling – which has a legal effect on you or has a considerable negative effect on you in a similar way.
+You have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning you or similarly significantly affects you.

 This does not apply if the decision

-1. is required for the conclusion or performance of a contract between you and the person responsible,
+1. is necessary for the conclusion or performance of a contract between you and the controller

-However, these decisions may not be based on special categories of personal information according to Art.
-9 Para.
+However, these decisions may not be based on special categories of personal data pursuant to Art.
+9 para.
 1 GDPR, unless Art.
-9 Para.
-2 lit. a or g GDPR applies and appropriate measures have been taken to protect your rights and freedoms and your legitimate interests .
+9 para.
+2 lit. a or g GDPR applies and appropriate measures have been taken to protect the rights and freedoms as well as your legitimate interests.

-With regard to the cases mentioned in (1) and (3), the person responsible must take appropriate measures to safeguard the rights and freedoms and your legitimate interests, including at least the right to obtain intervention by a person on the part of the person responsible, to express their own point of view and contest the decision.
+With regard to the cases referred to in (1) and (3), the data controller shall implement suitable measures to safeguard your rights and freedoms and legitimate interests, at least the right to obtain human intervention on the part of the controller, to express your point of view and to contest the decision.

-Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, particularly in the member state of your place of residence, your place of work or the place of the alleged infringement, if you are of the opinion that the processing of your personal information is in violation of the GDPR.
+Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your habitual residence, place of work or place of the alleged infringement if you consider that the processing of personal data relating to you infringes the GDPR.

-The supervisory authority to which the complaint was submitted notifies the complainant about the status and the results of the complaint, including the possibility of a judicial remedy in accordance with Art.
+The supervisory authority with which the complaint has been lodged shall inform the complainant on the progress and the outcome of the complaint including the possibility of a judicial remedy pursuant to Art.
 78 GDPR.

 This section provides you with an overview of the terms used in this data protection declaration.
 Many of the terms are of a legal nature, mainly defined in Art.
 4 of the GDPR.
 The legal definitions are binding.
 The following explanations, on the other hand, are mainly intended for understanding.
 The terms are sorted alphabetically.